secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/contribute/index.html.md

 #### Examples of Pathway content

-- A set of 6 handbook pages (SmartCards) reader's should review in sequence to gain a stronger understanding of one topic.
+- A set of 6 handbook pages (SmartCards) readers should review in sequence to gain a stronger understanding of one topic.

 ### Journey